 Go through your “stuff” and get rid of what is no longer needed!
 Go through pens and other office supplies; if they do not work and are not being used, they are wasting your space!
 Recycle old files and papers.
 Look for duplicate information and information you can find online.
 80% of what we file, we never look at again.

 Set up an inbox for all incoming mail, go through it every day, and file the mail.
 The most important organizing principle I teach my clients – It is CRUCIAL that every single piece of paper has a home.
 If it doesn’t, you make one!
 Warning: Stay away from the Miscellaneous File.
 This can easily become a clutter zone.
 If you do not have time to file right away, then I suggest you have a file that says To File – but as soon as this gets too full, you absolutely need to make it a priority!

 If you have filing cabinets but are not using them, then you need to create a different system that works.
-Analyze your current system and think about why it’s not working for you, maybe you need to rename the files to make better sense to you, maybe you need to try to go paperless.
-The less paper you have the less you have to file.
-There are lots of reasons, why, and lots of solutions; you just have to take the time to look at your own needs and get a system that works!
+Analyze your current system and think about why it’s not working for you; maybe you need to rename the files to make better sense to you, maybe you need to try to go paperless.
+The less paper you have, the less you have to file.
+There are many reasons, why, and lots of solutions; you just have to take the time to look at your own needs and get a system that works!

 I highly recommend the Hit List for organizing your To-Do’s.
 This is an excellent way to organize your projects and priorities.
 This completely changed the way I think about my work.
 And it’s free to download for now!